Holomorphic bundles for higher dimensional gauge theory: Introduction

-Our crucial motivation is the fact that, given an asymptotically stable bundle with reference metric $\left(\mc{E},H_0 \right)$, there exists a nontrivial smooth solution to the $G_2-$instanton equation on $p_1^*\mc{E}\rightarrow W\times S^1$ [\emph{ibid.}, Theorem 59].
-Moreover, such solutions can be glued, according to the `twisted connected sum', to produce a $G_2-$instanton over the resulting \emph{compact} 7-manifold with holonomy $G_2$ \cite{G2II}.
-In other words, asymptotically stable bundles parametrise (a possibly proper subset of) solutions to the 7-dimensional Yang-Mills equation.
+Our crucial motivation is the fact that, given an asymptotically stable bundle with reference metric $\left(E,H_0 \right)$, there exists a nontrivial smooth solution to the $\rG_2-$instanton equation on $p_1^*E\rightarrow W\times S^1$ \cite[Theorem 58]{SaEarp2011}.
+Our central aim therefore is to construct explicit examples of such asymptotically stable bundles; actually it suffices to construct bundles $E\to X$ over the original Fano 3--fold with $E|_{D}$ stable, since stability pulls back under the proper transform $Z\to X$.

-The present paper is organized as follows.
-We first establish a generalisation of the so-called \emph{Hoppe criterion}, which gives a sufficient condition for a bundle over a projective varietie to be stable in terms of the vanishing of certain cohomologies; this is one of our main tools in the paper.
-The other important tool, discussed in Section \ref{monads}, is the construction of bundles via monads.
-Section \ref{asb} is dedicated to prove that the monads considered in Section \ref{monads} are indeed examples of asymptotically stable bundles over all of the initial Fano varieties in Kovalev's list, except for case (vi), which was settled by Mukai in \cite{MukaiFano3-folds}.
-We complete the paper with a discussion of degenerations of asymptotically stable bundles to torsion-free sheaves.
+It should be noted that, under certain rigidity and transversality assumptions, such solutions can be glued, according to the twisted connected sum, to produce a $\rG_2-$instanton over the resulting \emph{compact} 7-manifold with holonomy $\rG_2$ \cite{SaEarp2013}.
+Thus transversal matching pairs of asymptotically stable bundles parametrise (some) solutions to the corresponding $7-$dimensional Yang-Mills equation.
+However, the matching problem for the tubular $\rG_2-$instantons obtained with our methods is a nontrivial matter to be addressed in future work.